ka411/Inventory-management-Agent/README.md

 Run the workflow and monitor the automation via your n8n dashboard.

 🤝 Contributions
-This is a solo-built project but feedback and suggestions are always welcome!
+This is a solo-built project, but feedback and suggestions are always welcome!
 Feel free to fork, open an issue, or propose a pull request.